Top 5 reasons to use the AWS CloudFormation Custom Resource Provider

 Upgrade your CMDBCustom Resource Provider can use AWS Config to record their activity, giving a powerful, scalable, modern CMDB hosted by AWS.

 Compliance with AWS Config RulesOnce you're using AWS Config with your Custom Resource Provider, you can define AWS Config Rules for anything they manage.
 No longer do you need to have compliance split across many different environments: compliance rules can be enforced in one place, across all your environments.

 It’s not difficult to write a Customer Resource Provider: AWS makes it easy with development kits for a range of environments with helpful "getting started" examples.

 Of course, if you want help developing them, or defining a resource provider strategy, there are many AWS partners who can help.

-Cloudsoft are an Advanced AWS Consulting partner and authors of the Visual Composer for CloudFormation, and intimately familiar with the bleeding-edge of custom resource and the complexities of large, hybrid and legacy customer estates.
+Cloudsoft are an Advanced AWS Consulting Partner and authors of the Visual Composer for CloudFormation.
+We are intimately familiar with the bleeding-edge of custom resource and the complexities of large, hybrid and legacy customer estates.